mollenburger/CropLand/README.md

     - Add rental income from tractor (assumes all capacity is rented for now)
     - set self.wealth = available

-note on tractors: right now everyone has the same costs, the same rental price, and it's assumed that the full capacity of the tractor is used. (make sure the tractor owners are getting paid)

 **CropMove Model**
 *Attributes*